 (17) If a policy or certificate contains any limitations with respect to preexisting conditions, the limitations shall appear as a separate paragraph of the policy or certificate and be labeled as “Preexisting Condition Limitations.”

-(18) All policies and certificates, except single-premium nonrenewable policies and as otherwise provided in this paragraph, shall have a notice prominently printed in Sans Serif font on the first page of the policy or certificate or attached to it stating clearly that the policy or certificate holder shall have the right to return the policy or certificate within thirty [30] days of its delivery and to have the premium refunded if, after examination of the policy or certificate, the policyholder or certificate holder is not satisfied for any reason.
-The statement may be made prominent in one or more methods to draw attention to the language, including using a larger font size, leading, underlining, bolding, or italics.
+(18) All policies and certificates, except single-premium nonrenewable policies and as otherwise provided in this paragraph, shall have a notice prominently printed in a sans-serif font on the first page of the policy or certificate or attached to it stating clearly that the policy or certificate holder shall have the right to return the policy or certificate within thirty [30] days of its delivery and to have the premium refunded if, after examination of the policy or certificate, the policyholder or certificate holder is not satisfied for any reason.

-Drafting Note: This section should be included only if the state has legislation granting authority.
+Drafting Note: This paragraph should be included only if it is consistent with applicable state law.

 (19) If age is to be used as a determining factor to reduce the benefits made available in the policy or certificate as originally issued, that fact shall be prominently set forth in the outline of coverage.
-The statement may be made prominent in one or more methods to draw attention to the language, including using a larger font size, leading, underlining, bolding, or italics.

 (20) If a policy or certificate contains a conversion privilege, it shall comply, in substance, with the following: The caption of the provision shall be “Conversion Privilege” or words of similar import.
 The provision shall indicate the persons eligible for conversion, the circumstances applicable to the conversion privilege, including any limitations on the conversion, and the person who may exercise the conversion privilege.
 The provision shall specify the benefits to be provided on conversion or may state that the converted coverage will be as provided on a policy form then being used by the insurer for that purpose.

-(21) (a) Outlines of coverage delivered in connection with policies defined in this regulation as hospital indemnity or other fixed indemnity (Section 8B), specified disease (Section 8E), or limited benefit health coverages (Section 8G) to persons eligible for Medicare by reason of age shall contain, in addition to the requirements of Subsections D and F, the following language, which shall be printed on or attached to the first page of the outline of coverage:
+(21) (a) Outlines of coverage delivered in connection with policies defined in this regulation as hospital indemnity or other fixed indemnity (Section 8B), specified disease (Section 8E), or limited benefit health coverages (Section 8G) to persons eligible for Medicare by reason of age shall contain, in addition to the requirements of Subsections D and F, the following language, which shall be printed on or attached to the first page of the outline of coverage, with the sentence “This is not a Medicare Supplement policy.” made prominent:

 This is not a Medicare Supplement policy.
 If you are eligible for Medicare, ask the company for the Guide to Health Insurance for People with Medicare.

-Drafting Note: The sentence “This is not a Medicare Supplement policy.” should be prominent.
-It may be made prominent in one or more methods, including using a larger font size, leading, underlining, bolding, or italics.

 Drafting Note: States may want to review the disclosure language in paragraph (21)(a) above for consistency with the consumer disclosure language in Appendix C of the Model Regulation to Implement the NAIC Medicare Supplement Insurance Minimum Standards Model Act (#651).

 (b) An insurer shall deliver to persons eligible for Medicare any notice required under [insert reference to state law equivalent of Section 17D of the Model Regulation to Implement the NAIC Medicare Supplement Insurance Minimum Standards Model Act].

-Drafting Note: States that permit individuals under the age of 65 with Medicare coverage to purchase Medicare supplement policies to review how they should provide the notices required under paragraph (21)(a) to these individuals.
+Drafting Note: States that permit individuals under the age of 65 with Medicare coverage to purchase Medicare supplement policies should review how insurers should provide the notices required under paragraph (21)(a) to these individuals.